-Local Code of Corporate Governance Requirements Sub- Principle Review of Effectiveness During 2022/23 A Publication Scheme that aims to advise citizens how to request public information the Authority holds.
+Local Code of Corporate Governance Requirements Sub- Principle Review of Effectiveness During 2023/24 A Publication Scheme that aims to advise citizens how to request public information the Authority holds.
 Openness The Council's website provided information on its Publication Scheme setting out the information published by the Council and how to access it, and also on the Freedom of Information Act 2000 that advised residents how to request public information that the Council may hold.
-Freedom of Information The Council received 868 Freedom of Information (FOI) / Environmental Information Regulations (EIR) requests during the year, this being slightly less than the previous year (919).
+Freedom of Information The Council received 1,083 Freedom of Information (FOI) / Environmental Information Regulations (EIR) requests during the year, this being slightly more than the previous year (868).
 Updates were reported to the Council's Information Management Board on a quarterly basis to enable the Board to maintain an overview of the Council's compliance with the relevant legislation.
-The Council received 8 complaints which had been referred to it by the Information Commissioner's Office (ICO).
-4 related to the timeliness of requests being responded to by the Council (all of which were subsequently responded to), 2 where the ICO agreed that the Council did not hold the information, 1 where the withheld information could now be released due to the passage of time and 1 investigation still ongoing into what information is held by the Council.
-Public Services Ombudsman for Wales (PSOW) The Ombudsman received 59 complaints relating to the Council in 2022/23 (48 in 2021/22): 48 cases where there was no investigation deemed required following review by the PSOW; 3 agreed early resolution; 7 cases referred back to be dealt with as part of the Council's complaint procedures; and 1 case on-going.
+The Council received 7 complaints which had been referred to it by the Information Commissioner's Office (ICO).
+4 related to the timeliness of requests being responded to by the Council (all of which were subsequently responded to); 1 where the ICO agreed that the Council did not hold the information; 1 where the ICO agreed that the Council applied the correct exemption; and the information is to remain withheld and 1 investigation still ongoing into what information is held by the Council.
+Clear and open Corporate &amp; Service Specific Privacy Notices .
+Openness Public Services Ombudsman for Wales (PSOW) • The Ombudsman received 62 complaints relating to the Council in 2023/24 (59 in 2022/23): 40 cases where there was no investigation deemed required following review by the PSOW; 8 agreed early resolution; 13 cases referred back to be dealt with as part of the Council's complaint procedures; and 1 case is on-going.
+The Council complied with the transparency requirements of the UK General Data Protection Regulation by providing its citizens, service users and customers with clear and accessible privacy information (in the form of privacy notices via the Council's website).
+This provided opportunity for data subjects to be aware of how their personal data is processed, including the lawful basis.